UniversalDependencies/UD_Finnish-FTB/README.txt

 FinnTreeBank model.
 The UD version keeps them as such but adds the unannotated joined token before the two.

-A small number of multiword sequences remain as single tokens.

 Most punctuation tokens are linked to a nearby token instead of a clause head.

-The xcomp relation is not used in the mapping (the distinction between xcomp and comp is not supported in the underlying FinnTreeBank model).

 As a catchall, the dep relation is used as intended when a more proper mapping could not be determined.